hellotdpaas/aws-saa-c03/readme.md

   - C. Provision a Lambda function triggered by the DynamoDB stream.
 Parse the stream entries and propagate all operations to the remote table.
   - D. Provision an EventBridge rule to capture all table events.
 Forward the events to a Lambda function which parses the events and applies them to the remote table.

-  B - option A willl fully recover and reflect deleted items and wont recover deleted items. option C and D is like option A but not meet the requirement for recovering deleted items
+  B - option A will fully recover and reflect deleted items and wont recover deleted items. option C and D is like option A but not meet the requirement for recovering deleted items

 - A stateful eCommerce EC2 application has been deployed using Auto Scaling behind an Application Load Balancer.
 During scaling, customers are complaining about their shopping carts suddenly being empty.
   What steps could be taken to ensure shopping cart data is retained during EC2 scaling events?